piecioshka/demo-hamburger/README.md

 # demo-hamburger

-:fish: Concept of hamburger menu in pure CSS3 with CSS Variables
+🚁 Concept of hamburger menu in pure CSS3 with CSS Variables

 ## Preview 🎉